-A lifestyle brand typically produces great quality products – but it isn’t really the products they are selling.
+Selling a lifestyle?
+What about selling products?
+Yes, a lifestyle brand typically produces great quality products – but it isn’t really the products they are selling.
 Lifestyle marketing is about selling the lifestyle you could have if you purchase their products.
 And that’s exactly what helps them to sell more.
-So how do you sell a lifestyle?
+So how do you go about selling a lifestyle?

 6 Tips to Selling a Lifestyle

 There are a number of things you need to know and do as a lifestyle brand in order to sell the lifestyle your audience aspires to, and in turn boost revenue.

 1. Be Sure of the Lifestyle You Want to Sell

 This may sound obvious, but if you have conflicting opinions internally or try to position your brand as appealing to diverse audiences whose aspirational lifestyles may be different, your branding and messaging can be muddled.
 Being absolutely certain of the lifestyle your customers aspire to is critical.
 For example, Justin Boots sells the cowboy lifestyle (and cowboy boots).
 They create content such as horse of the month, articles on cowboy weddings, cowboys themselves, and dude ranches.
 Selling “cowboy swagger”, and cowboy swagger alone, has built them a strong, loyal customer base.

 A lifestyle brand will not be successful unless it understands its audience.
 Once you know who your customers are – and critically, who they aspire to be – you can position your brand as a fundamental way of achieving that lifestyle.You can do this by talking to your customers, listening to their reviews and feedback, conducting customer research, consumer profiling and focus groups.
 If you understand their attitudes, beliefs, preferences and values, you will be able to inspire, target, and guide your customers, and truly connect with them rather than just talking to them.